 Food Dive reports more Americans are cooking at home than in previous years and that 7 out of 10 Americans will continue to cook at home even after the pandemic ends.
 With cooking rising in popularity, the desire for outdoor kitchens has followed closely.
-In their 2021 Design Trends Report, the National Kitchen and Bath Association (NKBA) reported that 60% of homeowners are looking to add outdoor kitchens to their homes.
+In 2021, the National Kitchen and Bath Association (NKBA) reported that 60% of homeowners are looking to add outdoor kitchens to their homes.
 Although grilling and fire pits have been popular among many Americans, these features are now just one of the most common amenities homeowners are looking to add to their homes.

 You may be wondering: why would someone need an outdoor kitchen when they have one indoors?
 There are actually several perks to having an outdoor kitchen.
 They’re a great way to expand the size of your home, and they can add value to your home.
 What’s more, cooking outside can prevent your house from smelling like your latest creations and save on electricity bills.